infernoarchon/bamazon/README.md

 To run this application yourself:
 1. You need to have a local database running using a program like MySQL Workbench.
-2. Modify `config.json` with your database credentials:
+2. Create a file called `config.json` and add your database credentials:

 ```
 {